Relative free splitting and free factor complexes I: Hyperbolicity: Relative free splitting complexes

 \subsection{Basic terminology and notation regarding graphs.}

+A \emph{graph} $G$ is a 1-dimensional $\Delta$-complex, a \emph{tree} is a contractible graph, and a \emph{subgraph} of a graph $G$ is subset that is a subcomplex of some simplicial decomposition of~$G$.
+Given a subgraph $H \subset G$, its \emph{complementary subgraph}, denoted $G \setminus H$, is the closure of the set theoretic complement $G-H$; equivalently, with respect to a simplicial decomposition in which $H$ is a subcomplex, $G \setminus H$ is the union of those edges of $G$ not contained in $H$.
+Unless otherwise specified we work in the PL category: every map between graphs is assumed to be PL, meaning that it is simplicial with respect to a choice of subdivision of the domain and range.
+Occasionally we specify that a map is \emph{simplicial}, meaning simplicial with respect to the \emph{given} graph structures on the domain and range.

-A \emph{graph} $G$ is a 1-dimensional simplicial complex, a \emph{tree} is a contractible graph, and a \emph{subgraph} of a graph $G$ is a subcomplex of some simplicial decomposition of~$G$.
-Given $p \in G$, let $D_p G$ denote the set of directions at $p$, meaning initial germs of locally injective paths with initial point $p$.
-If $p$ is a vertex then each element of $D_p G$ is uniquely represented by an oriented edge with initial vertex~$p$.
+Given $p \in G$, let $D_p G$ denote the set of \emph{directions} at $p$, meaning initial germs of locally injective paths with initial point $p$.
+If $p$ is a vertex then each element of $D_p G$ is uniquely represented by an oriented edge of $G$ with initial vertex~$p$.

-\textbf{Relatively natural cell structures.
-Subdivisions and edgelets.} Suppose that $G$ is a connected graph $G$, and $P$ is a subset of the vertex set that includes all vertices of valence~$1$ and which accumulates on all isolated ends of $G$ (the only case of isolated ends that matters at all to us is when $G$ is homeomorphic to the line).
-In any setting where $P$ is fixed, there is a unique \emph{relatively natural cell structure on $G$} which is the CW structure on $G$ whose $0$-skeleton, the set of \emph{relatively natural vertices}, is the union of $P$ with all points of valence~$\ge 3$; the 1-cells of this structure are called the \emph{relatively natural edges}.
-When $P$ is understood we will often drop the adverb ``relatively''.

-Note that \emph{any} CW structure on $G$ whose vertex set contains~$P$ is a subdivision of the relatively natural cell structure.
-In any context where one such CW structure is specified we sometimes refer its edges as \emph{edgelets} and we refer to that structure as an \emph{edgelet subdivision} of the relatively natural cell structure.